 The Bible uses the same word for “heaven” to describe different areas above the earth.
 This is true in the Hebrew (shamayim) in the Old Testament as well as in Greek (ouranos) in the New Testament.
-The Bible also gives us a clear understanding of these heavens by stating there are three (2 Corinthians 12:2).
+The Bible also specifies that there are three heavens (2 Corinthians 12:2).

 The second heaven is the place where the sun, moon and stars hang.
 Thus, it is what we would call the solar system within our galaxy in space. “… God said, Let there be lights in the firmament of the heaven to divide the day from the night; and let them be for signs, and for seasons, and for days, and years: And let them be for lights in the firmament of the heaven to give light upon the earth: and it was so.
 And God made two great lights; the greater light to rule the day, and the lesser light to rule the night: he made the stars also” (Genesis 1:14-16).

 Each complex system of this heaven made the prophet David marvel, “When I consider thy heavens, the work of thy fingers, the moon and the stars, which thou hast ordained; What is man, that thou art mindful of him?… O Lord our Lord, how excellent is thy name in all the earth!”
 (Psalm 8:3-4, 9).

 The Third Heaven